wollmers/John-Doe/README.md

 # NAME

-File::Name::Check - Check file names
+John::Doe - Test case duplicate file names in distribution

 # SYNOPSIS

+    use John::doe;

 # DESCRIPTION

-File::Name::Check is a collection of utilities to check against restrictions of some environments.
+Don't install or use it, it is BROKEN by intent.

 # AUTHOR